Lunisole/BackstabbingFramework/README.md

 For instance in the example, there is "Projectile_FireBolt" in EnablingSpells, so any character will be able to backstab with that spell, and we also have "SneakAttack_Unlock" in EnablingPassives, so any character with this passive will be able to backstab (with any spell).

 The next field is Custom, which lets you customize the backstabbing angle of specific spells and passives.
 We need to put a list of 2 values in this field, the first one being the name of the spell/passive, and the second one being its associated backstabbing angle.
 If the angle is 90°, then it's basically the same as the first 2 fields mentionned above, although it'll still work.
-For instance in the example we have ```["Target_MainHandAttack",180]``` in Custom.Spells and ```["UnlockedSpellSlotLevel2",240]``` in Custom.Pasives.
+For instance in the example we have ```["Target_MainHandAttack",180]``` in Custom.Spells and ```["UnlockedSpellSlotLevel2",240]``` in Custom.Passives.

 The Angle is this file are basically divided by 2, and applied on each side of the character.
 So an angle of 90° is equal to 45° on each side of a character, and 180° is equal to 90° on each side (so basically if you're in the demi-circle on the back of the character).
 An angle of 360° means you'll always backstab.